Mount Bulgar viper

 The Mount Bulgar viper (Montivipera bulgardaghica), also called the Bulgardagh viper is a viper species endemic to the mountains of southern Turkey.
 Like all other vipers, it is venomous.
 No subspecies are currently recognized.

 Description

 It grows to a maximum total length (body + tail) of about 78 cm.

 Geographic range

 It is found in the Bulgar Dagh (Bolkar Dagi) mountains, Nigde Province, south central Anatolia, Turkey.
+It is a rarely seen animal.

 The type locality given is "Cilician Taurus (Kar Boghaz, Bulgar Dagh, 2500 m) province Nigde" (= Karbogaz, Bolkar dagi Ulukişla, 8,200 ft), south central Anatolia, Turkey.